 Em explained everything to us and was always within view if we needed anything.
-She was very attentive and fully aware of everything that was going on and making sure no one was blocking our view.
+They were very attentive and fully aware of everything that was going on and made sure no one was blocking our view.

-There was a drinks runner the whole night so whenever we wanted a drink he would take our order and bring it back to us.
+There was a drinks runner the whole night so whenever we wanted a drink they would take our order and bring it back to us.
 Amazing!

 Video of The Stairclimber In Action

-We were really excited to try the stairclimber for the first time and I was excited to share my experience with anyone who has never seen it in action so we decided to film it.
+I was keen to share my experience using the stairclimber with anyone who has never seen it in action so we decided to film it.
 I hope it helps give you an idea of what it is like to use the stairclimber.